boiledsteak/SIM-UOW-CS/README.md

 * 3 months = 1 sem
 * 1 sem = 2 modules

 Sem break during last 3 weeks of 3rd month.
-So actually there's enough time to do assignments
+So essentially is 2 months for 2 mods